 Unlike other mouthguards, the shock doctor gel max comes with a detachable helmet strap complete with fit instructions making it one of the best boxing mouthguards.

 Last but not least on our guide is the ProDefenda mouthguard.
 It features a customized boil and bite fitting complete with detailed fit instructions manual to ensure a comfortable and tight fit.
-The ProDefenda team was so serious about sports and safety that they added anti-slip pads for that extra grip.
+The ProDefenda team was so serious about sports and safety that they added anti-slip pads for that extra grip, making this mouthpiece for a range of sports including basketball and football.
 This makes sure that the guard does not shift in the heat of the battle.

 Every boxer needs a constant flow of fresh air and to make this possible, the ProDefenda mouthguard features centralized air holes that allow for clear oxygen flow, ensuring better breathing.
 The double-layered frame acts as a shock absorber thus providing maximum protection to your teeth as you clinch and spar with your opponent.